Table of Contents

 Phase 2: Discovery Call With a Structured Output

 The first call is not for free architecture consulting.
-Its output should be a clear decision:

 - proceed,